 Alfred Hitchcock, Stephen Fry, Graham Chapman, David Gilmour and Alan Partridge.
 Just a handful of some of the big, big names to come out of the region.
-Take a trip and explore some of the sights that may have inspired them to greatness, and stay at one of these recommended locations.
+Take a trip and explore some of the sights that may have inspired them to greatness, and stay at one of these customer recommended campsites in East Anglia.

 The Dower House, Thetford Forest, Norfolk, NR16 2SE

 Just inside the Norfolk border is the Dower House at the heart of the Thetford Forest.
 There is a feeling of being close to nature away from the stresses of everyday life.
 Take a picnic and enjoy one of the many cycle tracks to see the wonders of the Norfolk wildlife.
 A short drive from the campsite there is local fishing lakes, horse riding and Thetford golf club.
 Nearby is the only whiskey distillery in England.
 On site is a large children’s play area, outdoor pool and The Travellers Rest pub with games room.

 Woodhill Park is a short walk from Cromer where you can catch world famous Cromer Crabs on the Victorian pier – alternately buy them ready dressed from the numerous fishmongers.
 Sheringham is only a cycle ride away.
 Both towns are very nostalgic with many quaint gift shops and cafes.
 In the area is the Queen’s Norfolk estate Sandringham, the historic Walsingham, a place of pilgrimage since the Middle Ages, and the National trust properties Felbrigg Hall and Blickling Hall.

 The campsite itself is on a cliff top location with views of the coastline and surrounding countryside.
 It offers plenty of things for the kids, play area, assault course sand pit, tennis, football and crazy golf.
 They have all the usual facilities as well as a small shop and launderette.